joker-wutong/carla/Docs/build_windows.md

 # Press play in the Editor to initialize the server, and run an example script to test CARLA.
 cd PythonAPI/Examples && python3 spawn_npc.py # Support for Python2 was provided until 0.9.10 (not included)

+# Optionally, to compile the PythonAPI for Python2, run the following command in the root CARLA directory.
+make PythonAPI ARGS="--python-version=2"

 ```
 </details>